GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2023-11-17
+- Rename webring data loading functions to have separate names from DoodleBot data loading
-- Updated the `loadJSON()` function to take a URL as an argument
+- Update the `loadJSON()` function to take a URL as an argument
-- Added change log
+- Add change log